atedstone/gnssice/README.md

 # GNSSIce - Processing of differential GNSS observations from ice sheets and glaciers

-This package provides functionality to kinematically process differential GNSS/GPS observations collected on moving ice (using TRACK), and to post-process them to yield displacements and velocities.
+This package provides functionality to use TRACK to kinematically process differential GNSS/GPS observations collected on moving ice, and to post-process them to yield displacements and velocities.

 If this is your first time using this package to process GNSS data, suggest reading the HISLIDE data user guide before continuing further.

-## Sticky - main differences between Leica and GVT systems

-Leica:

-- GPS only, therefore IGS FINAL sp3 sufficient
-- RINEX2 sufficient, therefore TEQC still works

-GVT:

-- Multi-constellation, so need multi-c sp3 files
-- RINEX3 files, so need to use gfzrnx
-- Need to tell TRACK which signals to use (with obs_file)
-- Need to tell TRACK which constellations to use (with tr_gnss)

 ## Sticky - Level-0 to Level-1 processing only: octopus.unil.ch quick-start